Last Updated on by

 From our reviews, this is our top recommendation for fine woodworking.
 This is one of the few 10 inch band saws we reviewed.
 Of all of the saws I did reviews for this was my favorite.
 We use it all the time and it perfectly handles the resawing of all our woodworking without any issue.
 If you seek a budget, performance worthy option, then you shouldn’t look any further than the WEN machine.
 It has a bunch of options, and it comes at just under $300 (as at January 26, 2019), it is hard to find any that beats this excellent saw as the best value for the money.
 It comes in three sizes: 9 inches, 10 inches, and 14 inches.

 All in all, it is a perfect blend of both quality and price.
-This machine’s saw table features a left tilt to 45 degrees, and it can cut at two speeds for the blade – 1520 and 2620 fpm.
+This machine’s saw table features a left tilt to 45 degrees, and it can cut at two speeds for the blade speed – 1520 and 2620 fpm.

 Its 3.5 amp motor provides plenty of power for most cuts of material, and these include even the most demanding ones, which, is really a surprise for a saw of its size and price.
 If you need the perfect band saw then you have the right model to resaw for you.
 This is first on our list because it is the best one for resawing.

 This is an excellent budget band saw, and it comes in at 10 inches.
-This sometimes makes it feel underpowered, but with unbeatable blade and a sturdy body, it is hard to beat.
+This sometimes makes it feel underpowered, but with unbeatable blade speed and a sturdy body, it is hard to beat.

 This is a band saw that comes complete with a one-speed motor that is both strong and speedy when using it for a resaw.
 It is easy enough to use, but durable enough to cut through plastic, metal, and boards.
 It also has a rack and a pinion table adjustment option that allows for height and angle adjustments.

-The SKIL 3386-01 resaw bandsaw is a stationary band saw that has a rip fence that ensures that you have an accurate cut, and that your blade will stay straight.
-A woodworker and metal cutter depend on the rip fence or the metal bar that is parallel to the saw blade that ensures a straight and non-crooked cut every time you cut.
+The SKIL 3386-01 resaw bandsaw is a stationary band saw that has a rip fence that ensures that you have an accurate cut, and that your bandsaw blade will stay straight.
+A woodworker and metal cutter depend on the rip fence or the metal bar that is parallel to the bandsaw blade that ensures a straight and non-crooked cut every time you cut.

 This machine’s power tool comes with a powerful motor, handle, rack, pinion adjustment, and the needed LED work light.